mukash/react-native-job-test/README.md

 - Upload and submit to github
 - A confirmation email to hassanalvi11@gmail.com will be helpful

 ## Easy-peasy isn't it?
-Do it before 29th of January 2022
+Do it before 4th of February 2022